ankit-akash/ankit-akash/README.md

 - Hi, I’m @ankit-akash.
 - I am a student of MVJ college of Engineering persuing B.E in computer science and engineering.
 - I am passionate in designing and Art and good at HTML,CSS, JavaScript.
-- I am currently in software development club as a content writer and a designer.
+- Currently I am in software development club as a content writer and a designer.
 - I use Figma,canva,express,blender etc.
 - Currently I am learning web development, ReactJS and Unity.